Plain English Summary

 Background and study aims

 Many patients undergoing surgery use naturopathic drugs (a form of alternative medicine).
 Several of these have been reported to increase bleeding in patients .
 The Swedish Medical Products Agency recommends that patients stop taking the naturopathic medicines echinacea, fish oil, ginkgo biloba, ginseng, St. John’s wort, valeriana and garlic two weeks before they have surgery.
-The aim of this pilot study is to examine the effects of these naturopathic drugs on the ability of the blood to clot using two different methods; the multiple electrode platelet aggregometer (Multiplate) and the viscoelastic rotational thromboelastometer (ROTEM).
+The primary aim of this pilot study is to examine the effects of these naturopathic drugs on the ability of the blood to clot using two different methods; the multiple electrode platelet aggregometer (Multiplate) and the viscoelastic rotational thromboelastometer (ROTEM).
 A secondary aim was to evaluate the effect of in vitro added ASA prior to Multiplate analyses in blood from healthy volunteers who had ingested Omega-3 in normal dose.

 Who can participate?

 What does the study involve?

 Participants all take a standard recommended dose of one of the neuropathic drugs to be tested for seven days.
 Blood samples are taken throughout the study period to assess platelet function and coagulation (both important for blood clotting),